 Since October 2008, the concentration of 2-methylnaphthalene has remained below the EAL.
-Naphthalene concentrations decreased to below the EAL in May 2009 and July 2009, increased above the EAL in July 2009, and remained above the EAL during this January 2011 groundwater monitoring event.
-Similarly, 1-methylnaphthalene concentrations decreased below the EAL in October 2009, however it has exhibited an increasing trend above the EAL during subsequent groundwater monitoring events, including this January 2011 groundwater monitoring event.
+Naphthalene concentrations decreased to below the EAL in May 2009 and July 2009, increased above the EAL in October 2009, and remained above the EAL during the January 2011 groundwater monitoring event.
+Naphthalene concentrations decreased to below the EAL again this April 2011 groundwater monitoring event.
+Similarly, 1-methylnaphthalene concentrations decreased below the EAL in October 2009, however concentrations have exhibited an increasing trend above the EAL during subsequent groundwater monitoring events, including this April 2011 groundwater monitoring event.